saberamini/WorkingWithHadoop/README.md

 Type "Yes" and press enter when asked "Are you sure you want to continue connecting"

-Once it is done, you can look at the information on your file system in the browswer.
+Once it is done, you can look at the information on your file system in the browser.
 Open up firefox in your virtual machine (not your native operating system) and go to the address:

 > http://localhost:50070